-Reference Rate other than Compounded Daily SOFR or SOFR Average
+Reference Rates other than Compounded Daily SOFR or SOFR Average

-Where Screen Rate Determination is specified in the applicable Final Terms as the manner in which the Rate of Interest is to be determined and the Reference Rate specified hereon is not Compounded Daily SOFR or SOFR Average, the Rate of Interest for each Interest Period will, subject as provided below, be either:
+Where Screen Rate Determination is specified in the applicable Final Terms as the manner in which the Rate of Interest is to be determined, the Rate of Interest for each Interest Period will, subject as provided below, be either:

-- (1) the offered quotation; or - the arithmetic mean (rounded if necessary to the fifth decimal place, with 0.000005 being rounded upwards) of the offered quotations,
+- (1) the offered quotation; or - (2) the arithmetic mean (rounded if necessary to the fifth decimal place, with 0.000005 being rounded upwards) of the offered quotations,

-(expressed as a percentage rate per annum) for the Reference Rate (being the Eurozone inter-bank offered rate ("EURIBOR"), as specified in the applicable Final Terms) which appears or appear, as the case may be, on the Relevant Screen Page as at 11.00 a.m.
+(expressed as a percentage rate per annum) for the Reference Rate (being the Euro-zone inter-bank offered rate ("EURIBOR"), as specified in the applicable Final Terms) which appears or appear, as the case may be, on the Relevant Screen Page as at 11.00 a.m.
 (Brussels time) on the Interest Determination Date in question (as indicated in the applicable Final Terms) plus or minus (as indicated in the applicable Final Terms) the Margin (if any), all as determined by the Agent.
 If five or more of such offered quotations are available on the Relevant Screen Page, the highest (or, if there is more than one such highest quotation, one only of such quotations) and the lowest (or, if there is more than one such lowest quotation, one only of such quotations) shall be disregarded by the Agent for the purpose of determining the arithmetic mean (rounded as provided above) of such offered quotations.